withfig/plugins/CONTRIBUTING.md

 >
 >  Alternatively, you can include any necessary shell scripts inline in your `index.ts` file.

-##### Modifying Dotfiles
+##### Modifying a User's Dotfiles

 Sometimes plugins must add other inline shell script directly to files like `~/.bashrc` and `~/.zshrc`.

 For example, `oh-my-zsh` sets the `ZSH` environment variable to the directory where it was installed.
 (Normally, ~/.oh-my-zsh).

-This behavior can be preserved by defining `postScript` using a function, rather than a static script.
+You can add such shell scripts to the user's dotfiles before the plugin is sourced using `preScript` and after it is sourced using the `postScript` prop.

+Both `preScript` and `postScript` can be strings, an array of strings, or a function that takes one argument of type [DotfileCompilationContext](installation_schema.md#dotfilecompilationcontext)

 ```tsx
 const plugin: Fig.Plugin = {